 Course of Employment

 Proof that you are entitled to compensation due to occupational disease or injury requires that an employee should provide evidence that the injuries arose out of the work.
 In other words,there should be a causal relationship between your job and the injuries.
 The course of employment is an element of place,time and circumstances that requires you to show that you were exposed to the risk at work or in the course of carrying out your duty.Arise out of EmploymentFor you to be awarded compensation,you must show that the injuries arose out of employment.
-This means that your occupation or daily activities should contribute significantly to your injuries or health condition,as a good work accident attorney can tell you.
+This means that your occupation or daily activities should contribute significantly to your injuries or health condition,as a good workers compensation lawyer can tell you.

 Here are some of the questions to ask to determine compensability: